-Fesia Davenport was appointed Acting Chief Executive Officer of Los Angeles County in March 2020.
-She is responsible for managing the strategic direction and day-to-day operations of the nation’s largest municipal government, including the oversight of Los Angeles County’s $34.9 billion budget and coordinating implementation of key priorities of the Board of Supervisors.
+Fesia Davenport was appointed Chief Executive Officer of Los Angeles County in January 2021.
+She is responsible for managing the strategic direction and day-to-day operations of the nation’s largest municipal government, including the oversight of Los Angeles County’s $37 billion-plus budget and coordinating implementation of key priorities of the Board of Supervisors.

 In a County career spanning more than two decades, she has successfully facilitated cross-departmental, public-private, and inter-governmental collaborative efforts aimed at implementing a range of major initiatives involving data sharing to prevent homelessness and track outcomes for justice involved individuals, probation reform, and providing legal defense services for undocumented residents at risk of imminent of removal.